 Everyone wants their horse to look so good that he/she turns heads.

 Good breeding, correct conformation, and a strong topline are important, but the traditional hallmark of a beautiful horse is a shiny hair coat.
-Even horses without perfect confirmation are eye-catching when they have a shiny coat.
+Even horses without perfect conformation are eye-catching when they have a shiny coat.

-Although we can’t do much about confirmation flaws, we do have some level of control over the appearance of a horse’s coat.
+Although we can’t do much about conformation flaws, we do have some level of control over the appearance of a horse’s coat.
 Good nutrition shows on the outside, and feeding a balanced diet that meets nutrient requirements is an essential first step to having a horse with a shiny coat.
 A deficiency in almost any nutrient has the potential to negatively affect the coat’s appearance.
 The most commonly observed deficiencies affecting skin and hair are protein (i.e. amino acids) and zinc.
 An amino acid deficiency can cause poor growth and dull appearance of the hair.
 Skin cells contain a moderate amount of zinc, and a zinc deficiency can lead to hair loss and even a condition called “parakeratosis”, which is characterized by severely thickened and cracked skin.
 Fortunately, insuring that a horse’s nutrient requirements are being met is as easy as following the feeding directions on any of Purina’s horse feed products.

 The second step to a shiny coat is feeding extra fat.
-Although an essential fatty acid (EFA) deficiency has never been documented in the horse (forages contain plenty of EFAs), horseman have recognized for years that supplementing fat to the horse’s diet has a positive effect on the hair coat.
+Although an essential fatty acid (EFA; omega-6 and omega-3 fatty acids) deficiency has never been documented in the horse (forages contain plenty of EFAs), horseman have recognized for years that supplementing fat to the horse’s diet has a positive effect on the hair coat.
 Hair itself is made up of protein, minerals and fatty acids, and feeding fat has been shown to alter the fatty acid composition of hair.
 Fatty acids are also a component of skin oils (sebum) that coat each strand of hair, giving the coat an oily protective barrier and a shiny appearance.
 Dietary fat facilitates the absorption of the fat soluble vitamins A, D, E and K which will also contribute to the appearance of a healthier hair coat.

 horse feed or Purina® Ultium® Competition